mravec37/ChessGameMultiplayer/README.md

-# Chess Multiplayer Web App (In Development)
+# Chess Multiplayer Web App

 This project is a **web-based chess application**, currently under active development.
 The project’s chess logic is built on a custom architecture I designed from scratch

 ## ✅ Implemented Features

-The following chess mechanics are already implemented and working:
+The following features are already implemented and working:

 ### ✔ Checkmate Detection